A Salt Lake City Sex Crimes Attorney Is Ready to Help You

 For help with your sexual abuse of a minor case, click here.

 Sexual conduct of a minor in Utah involves having sexual relations with someone who is 16- or 17-years-old.
 It not only includes sex but touching as well.
 Depending on the circumstances, it can be a misdemeanor or a felony.

-Can Utah Sex Crimes Be Expunged?
+Can Salt Lake City Sex Crimes Be Expunged?
+Talk To An Attorney